jhu-ip/cs220-s22/syllabus.md

 This course will address the following ABET Outcomes:

-1. (SO1) Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions.
+1. (SO1) Analyze a complex computing problem and apply principles of computing and other relevant disciplines to identify solutions.

 2. (SO2) Design, implement, and evaluate a computing-based solution to